Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem

-\begin{remark}[{\bf Stability/accuracy trade-off and existence of algorithms}] It is, of course, not difficult to compute stable NNs: the zero network is stable, however, not particularly useful.
-Hence, the big problem is to compute accurate and stable NNs.
-Scientific computing is based on two pillars: stability and accuracy, however, there is often a trade-off between the two, see for example \cite{platte2011impossibility}.
-Indeed, there may be barriers preventing the existence of accurate and stable algorithms.
-In particular, there is a trade-off between accuracy and stability, and some accuracy may have to be sacrificed in order to secure stability. $\boxtimes$ \end{remark}
+To answer the above question we initiate a program on the foundations of AI, determining the limits of what DL can achieve in inverse problems.
+It is crucial to realise that an existence proof of suitable NNs does not always imply that they can be constructed by a training algorithm.
+Furthermore, it is not difficult to compute stable NNs.
+For example, the zero network is stable, but not particularly useful.
+The big problem is to compute NNs that are both accurate and stable \cite{devore2020neural,adcock2020gap}.
+Scientific computing itself is based on the pillars stability and accuracy.
+However, there is often a trade-off between the two.
+There may be barriers preventing the existence of accurate and stable algorithms, and sometimes accuracy must be sacrificed to secure stability.